Frontier: Elite II: Legacy

 Frontier was succeeded in April 1995 by the MS-DOS-only First Encounters.
 Amiga 1200 and CD32 versions were planned and previewed in magazines, but cancelled.
-A further sequel, Elite: Dangerous was crowdfunded through a Kickstarter campaign and released on 16 December 2014.
+A third sequel, Elite Dangerous was semi-crowdfunded through a Kickstarter campaign and released on 16 December 2014.

-Circa 2005, Tom Morton reverse engineered a platform-neutral C version of Frontier, called GLFrontier, making the game natively and fast playable on modern OSes.
+Circa 2005, Tom Morton reverse engineered a platform-neutral C version of Frontier, called glFrontier making the game natively and fast playable on modern OSes.